What Sweeteners are Doing to You

 We see the low calorie promises that artificial sweeteners make; doctors may recommend them to control sugar intake.
 What are these sweeteners, and what are they doing to you?

 No one can live a day without sugar in their bloodstream.
 Sugar is energy broken down to its simplest chemical compound.
 It is the common denominator in carbohydrates, and those are what fuel you.
 The problem is not actually sugar, but refined sugar.

 The bane of many is the addition of sugar to the diet beyond the natural, nutritive sugars (such as honey) that would be an organic part of the diet, or the ones created in your liver by breaking down carbohydrates.
+However there ways on how to eat healthily whilst still having cake or other sweet tempting goodies.
 Get the full story on this love-hate relationship in this article, “Sugar: The Science, The History, & The Love Affair.”

 Refined Sugars vs. Nutritive Sugars